 - Add documents, photos, websites, videos and presentations under your summary.
 Only include the best of the best here.

-To make the most of your optimized profile, engage with other professionals on the platform.
+To make the most of your optimized profile, engage with other professionals.
 This is where LinkedIn is very much like other social media platforms, with hashtags, likes, comments and direct messages.
-Take advantage of the ability to connect with individuals and companies who may just be your next client or partner!
+Use these LinkedIn tips to connect with individuals and companies who may just be your next client or partner!

 - Make new connections.
-Use LinkedIn’s features like Recommended for you, Add personal contacts, LinkedIn Code and Find nearby to connect with coworkers, acquaintances and connections you made in person.
+Use LinkedIn’s features like Recommended for you, Add personal contacts, LinkedIn QR code and Find nearby to connect with coworkers, acquaintances and connections you made in person.

 - Follow hashtags to get to know thought leaders in your industry that you wouldn’t find otherwise.
 Interact with others’ posts and use hashtags within your own posts.